eda-ricercatore/gulyas-scripts/notes/deadlines.md

 #	CFP Deadlines

 "Finish your Ph.D.!
-Finish your [term deleted] Ph.D.!!!"\n
+Finish your [term deleted] Ph.D.!!!"
 \- Mr. Erik King, during the last conversation that we had at Sbisa dining hall on December 10, 2018.
 He graduates with his Masters later that week.

 ##	Machine Learning-centric